dotnet/docs/docs/ai/ai-extensions.md

 ## Middleware implementations for AI services

 Connecting to and using AI services is just one aspect of building robust applications.
 Production-ready applications require additional features like telemetry, logging, and tool calling capabilities.
-The `Microsoft.Extensions.AI` abstractions enable developers to easily integrate these components into their applications using familiar patterns.
+The `Microsoft.Extensions.AI` abstractions enable you to easily integrate these components into your applications using familiar patterns.

 The following sample demonstrates how to register an OpenAI `IChatClient`. `IChatClient` allows you to attach the capabilities in a consistent way across various providers.